parthasarathy93/Roulette-Game/README.md

               "game": {
                   "dealer_id": 1,
                   "gamestatus": "complete",
-                  "betnumber": 35, -> THE NUMBER THROWN / OR THE NUMBER THAT THE BALL IS LANDED "id": 4,
+                  "thrownnumber": 35, -> THE NUMBER THROWN / OR THE NUMBER THAT THE BALL IS LANDED "id": 4,
                   "gamestarttime": "2020-04-23T12:33:28.210Z",
                   "gameendtime": "2020-04-23T12:38:22.688Z",